 Continuing Education Requirements

 All first-time CPA licensees must complete 80 hours of CPE in subjects relevant to professional competence.
-You need to complete the required CPE during the two years preceding the filing date of your application.
+You need to complete the required CPE during the 2 years preceding the filing date of your application.
 Each year must have a minimum of 20 hours of CPE.

 Pennsylvania CPA Exam: Exam Dates, Score Release, and Scheduling

 Candidates can apply for the CPA Exam upon satisfying the state requirements.
-However, knowing the target CPA Exam, score release dates and the application process is essential.
+However, knowing the target CPA Exam, score release dates, and the application process is essential.
 These details help you better plan for the exam.

 Exam Dates and Score Release